Mike Caputo

-Michael Caputo (born September 18, 1957) is an American politician serving as a Democratic member of the West Virginia Senate, representing the 13th District since 2020.
+Michael Caputo (born September 18, 1957) is an American politician who served as a Democratic member of the West Virginia Senate, representing the 13th District from 2020 to 2024.
 Caputo was the only new Democratic senator elected in the 2020 Senate elections.

 Prior his election to the Senate, Caputo represented the 50th District in the West Virginia House of Delegates for 24 years and was most recently serving as Minority Whip.
 Caputo also served as majority whip for eight years until the Republicans took the majority in 2014.

 He was born and raised in Rivesville, West Virginia and attended Rivesville Elementary School and Rivesville High School.
 He is a career coal miner and a member of the United Mine Workers of America.

+West Virginia Senate

+In February 2023, Caputo cast the only vote against the Creating Charter Schools Stimulus Fund Bill in the West Virginia Senate.

+Caputo did not run for re-election in 2024.

 Elections

 2020: After nearly 25 years in the House, Caputo decided to run for the seat held by the retiring Minority Leader Roman Prezioso.
 A retired coal miner and former district vice president for the United Mine Workers of America, Caputo ran unopposed in the Democratic primary.
 Caputo faced retired teacher and Republican nominee Rebecca Polis in the November general election.
 Caputo beat Polis by a comfortable 56-44% margin.